claraswan/personal-finance-app/README.md

 # Personal Finance App

-This is a personal finance web app made with React and SASS.
+This is a personal finance web app made with React and styled with SASS.
 It is currently a WIP.